 So how would I define office politics?

-The sabotage of your work…or
+The sabotage of your work.

-The taking credit for your work…or
+Taking credit for your work.

-The conversations taking place behind your back.
+Or simply it’s the conversations taking place behind your back.

 I’ve no doubt we’ve all personally experienced it or witnessed it at some point in our career.
 And we’re not the only ones.

-So, here’s my take on what should you know about office politics and more importantly how to deal with office politics.
+So, here’s my take on what should you know about office politics and more importantly, how to deal with office politics.

-Often office politics comes down to a leader building their own empire, and doing what it takes to make this happen.
+Often office politics comes down to a leader building their empire and doing what it takes to make this happen.
 The Head of Marketing may be a wizard at his or her craft and produce high volumes of excellent work, but if he or she isn’t aligned to the needs of the sales force, it will ultimately work against them, rather than for them.
 If the Head of Operations has an excellent eye for back-end processing systems but fails to brief the customer service teams, the same thing applies.

 Culture is the central nervous system for your entire organisation.
 It sets the beliefs, attitude and values for all those working there.
-If workplace politics are rife and deemed as the norm, then it may simply come down to a cultural fit.
+If workplace politics are rife and deemed as the norm, then it may directly come down to a cultural fit.
 And this culture might not be right for you.
 So my advice, make a sharp exit as it won’t change any time soon.

-Once you acknowledge your personal emotional wellbeing is on an equal footing to your capability to perform your role, you understand it’s the energy source powering your performance.
+Once you acknowledge your emotional wellbeing is on an equal footing to your capability to perform your role, you understand it’s the energy source powering your performance.
 When it’s low, your performance is low.